Telefilm Canada Talent to Watch Program: AFCOOP Recommendation Phase Application

 - identify the target audience;

-9) Any other information that sets this project apart (eg: successful crowdfunding campaign, confirmed cameo by a well-known actor, established fan base on social media).
+- Additional Information (up to 1 page) – any other info which sets the project apart (eg: personal connection to the story material, successful crowdfunding campaign, confirmed cameo by a well known actor, established fan base on social media).

 Proposals submitted to AFCOOP will be evaluated by a peer jury of local filmmakers and film professionals.
 The evaluation of the projects submitted to AFCOOP and Telefilm will take into consideration the following elements: